ligato/docs/docs/user-guide/concepts.md

 The model represents an abstraction of an object that can be managed through northbound APIs exposed by the vpp-agent.
 The model is used to generate a complete `key` associated with a value for the object stored in a KV data store.

-An example of model is a VPP route.

 ### Model Components